"A union-led summit to address Illinois' unfunded pension

 Commentary

 Every article, every interview, and every legislative session about Illinois public pension reform should begin with these statements: The public pension systems were not and are still not the cause of the state’s budget deficits.
-The state’s budget deficits were triggered by past policymakers’ corruption, arrogance and irresponsibility, and because of them the State of Illinois has a revenue problem and pension debt to resolve.
+The state’s budget deficits were triggered by past policymakers’ corruption, arrogance and irresponsibility and because of them the State of Illinois has a revenue problem and pension debt to resolve.

 Every article, every interview, and every legislative session about Illinois public pension reform should begin with these statements: The public pension systems were not and are still not the cause of the state’s budget deficits.
-The state’s budget deficits were triggered by past policymakers’ corruption, arrogance and irresponsibility, and because of them the State of Illinois has a revenue problem and pension debt to resolve.
+The state’s budget deficits were triggered by past policymakers’ corruption, arrogance and irresponsibility and because of them the State of Illinois has a revenue problem and pension debt to resolve.

-Past
+Past Illinois

-Illinois General Assemblies have created the severe unfunded liability for the five
+General Assemblies have created the severe unfunded liability for the five

-public employees’ retirement systems over several decades, and the legitimacy of the current
+public employees’ retirement systems over several decades, and the legitimacy

-intentionally-diminishing laws while perpetuating special exceptions and
+of intentionally-diminishing laws while perpetuating special exceptions and

 windfalls for the wealthy elite.
 This is a mockery of justice.

-It is critical that today’s policymakers
+critical that today’s policymakers protect legitimate expectations and concerns

-protect legitimate expectations and concerns for all the state’s citizenry, especially
+for all the state’s citizenry, especially for people who must be defended

-for people who must be defended against those with excessive economic clout and
+against those with excessive economic clout and inequitable schemes to pass

-elite at the expense of everyone else.
+prejudicial legislation that benefit the financial elite at the expense of

 Besides the

-Center on Budget and Policy Priorities, Illinois revenue restructuring is recommended by the Chicago Metropolitan Agency for Planning, the
+Center on Budget and Policy Priorities, Illinois revenue restructuring is

-If you want to solve the pension debt, Representative Cross, consider what Executive Director Ralph Martire of the Center for Tax and Budget Accountability recommends: There needs to be a required annual payment from the state to the pension systems; the debt needs to be amortized for a longer frame of time (a consistent payment) just like a home loan that is amortzed.
+If you want to solve the pension debt, Representative Cross, consider what Executive Director Ralph Martire of the Center for Tax and Budget Accountability recommends: There needs to be a required annual payment from the state to the pension systems; the debt needs to be amortized for a longer frame of time (a consistent payment) just like a home loan that is re-amortized.

 No comments: